- Indoor and Outdoor

 Gosford Sands has not told us about their dining options.

-Gosford Sands has not told us if they are fully wheelchair friendly.
+No, Gosford Sands is not wheelchair friendly.

 Gosford Sands has not told us if they are dog friendly.